-When they’re not entertaining the masses with their unique talents, some celebrities like to unwind with some good old-fashioned hunting.
+When they’re not entertaining the masses with their unique talents, there are a few celebrity hunters out there.
 Though some of the following individuals may not surprise you with this hobby, others simply don’t fit the description.

 It’s probably not quite as surprising to see Jewel Kilcher (known by most people by only her first name) on this list, as she grew up in Homer, Alaska; about 300 miles south of former Governor Sarah Palin’s hometown of Wasilla.
 The 40-year-old singer and actress has always been proud of who and what she is, particularly her famous “crooked smile.”
 Though she sported a set of prosthetic teeth for her role as June Cash Carter in the Lifetime biopic by the same name, she’s made clear that a perfect Hollywood smile is something she’s simply not interested in.

 Jewel learned how to hunt at a young age from her father Atz, who was featured on the Discovery Channel reality show “Alaska: The Last Frontier.”
 Their home did not have indoor plumbing when Jewel was a child and gardening, hunting and fishing were all essential tasks for surviving off grid through Alaska’s harsh winters.
 Although Jewel identifies as a feminist today, it’s conceivable that she still gets in the occasional hunt, being her husband is a former rodeo cowboy and they live in Texas.